TAMUparametric/energiapy/README.md

     pip install energiapy

 energiapy is being developed as a PhD project, and is hence frequently updated.
-For the most updated (often unstable) version use
+For the most updated (sometimes unstable) version use

     pip install git+https://github.com/TAMUparametric/energiapy